 - Cost Effective: Web services uses SOAP over HTTP protocol, which enables users to use existing internet for implementing web services that are cost effective and very affordable.
 Apart from SOAP over HTTP, web services can also be implemented on other reliable transport mechanisms like FTP.

-Defining Web Service Testing:
+Introduction to Web Service Testing:

 With the recent rise of web services, there is an increasing demand of testing web services.
 Team of expert developers are dedicating majority of their energy during the process of development in Web Service Testing.
 Since the web services are composed of loosely distributed over networks, the applications are tested end to end, service by service, and interface by interface.
 Hence, the aim of web service testing is to: